When it comes to business applications like a CRM or an ERP, user adoption is a challenge every org is grappling with.

 With enterprise applications, however, that’s not the case.
-There is a Salesforce, then there is the customer which is an organization and then there is the end user.
-There is no one-to-one relationship which complicates the user adoption process.
+There is a Salesforce, then there is the customer which is an organization and then there is the end-user.
+There is no one-to-one relationship that complicates the user adoption process.

 User Adoption Depends on the User Alone

-On top of it being a one-to-one relationship, adoption of consumer applications is never thrust upon users by someone else.
+On top of it is a one-to-one relationship, adoption of consumer applications is never thrust upon users by someone else.
 It’s always self-initiated.